 In coastal California, red-legged frogs hibernate briefly from early November through late December or early January, and commence spawning-related activity by mid-January.
-Hibernaculum (and aestivation) habitat preferences are undocumented, but are believed to to begin in March or April (Barry and Fellers, in prep).
-Frogs congregate along the edges of spawning pools as described above and females attach baseball-sized masses of 500-2000 eggs
+Hibernaculum (and aestivation) habitat preferences are undocumented, but are believed to include rodent burrows in upland meadow and forest areas near spawning pools and probably also vegetation mats along the edges of these pools (Jennings and Hayes, 1994; Barry and Fellers, in prep.).
+The spawning period in Sierra Nevada populations is unknown but is believed to begin in March or April (Barry and Fellers, in prep).
+Frogs congregate along the edges of spawning pools as described above and females attach baseball-sized masses of 500-2000 eggs (up to 6000 have been reported) to emergent or floating vegetation (Storer, 1925; Stebbins, 2003).
+The eggs hatch in seven to 14 days and the larvae usually metamorphose by late August (Storer, 1925; Barry, unpbl).